 Tickets $25.00- Register here and submit payment.

-For the fourth year, the South Carolina Chef Ambassador Program will be a apart of this special event.
-The Ambassador Chef Program is a program Governor Nikki Haley along with SC Commissioner of Agriculture Hugh Weathers and South Carolina of Parks, Recreation and Tourism (SCPRT) Director Duane Parrish introduced in June of 2014.
+For the sixth year, the South Carolina Chef Ambassador Program will be a apart of this special event.
+The Ambassador Chef Program is a program former Governor Nikki Haley along with SC Commissioner of Agriculture Hugh Weathers and South Carolina of Parks, Recreation and Tourism (SCPRT) Director Duane Parrish introduced in June of 2014.
 Each year, a Chef Ambassador is selected from the state’s four regions: the Upstate, the Midlands, the Pee Dee, and the Lowcountry.
 The Chef Ambassadors serve for one year and participate in a number of culinary and tourism specific events, hosting cooking demonstrations, conducting educational seminars and discussing the offerings found in the cities in which their establishments are based.

 We anxiously await the 2018 SC Chef Ambassadors which will be announced in December.
 See below for highlights of the 2017 South Carolina Chef Ambassadors.

-Governor Haley has recently announced the 2017 South Carolina Chef Ambassadors.
 We look forward to an outstanding Taste spotlight the finest chefs showcasing foods produced in South Carolina.
 Listed below are the 2017 Ambassadors.